Haixing-Hu/vue3-class-component/README.md

 ### <span id="Prop">`@Prop` decorator</span>

-The `@Prop` decorator is marked on class fields to declare props of the Vue component.
+The `@Prop` decorator is applied to class fields to declare the props of the Vue component.

 For example:
 ```js